-- The filling and service of originating court processes (approximately 7 days). - Filing and service by the defendant of the Statement of Defence (Counterclaim where applicable) (42 days after service of the originating court process). - Filing and service by the claimant of a Reply to Statement of Defence and Defence to Counterclaim, where applicable (14 days from service of Statement of Defence and in the case of
+- Filling and service of originating court processes (approximately 7 days). - Filing and service by the defendant of the Statement of Defence (counter-claim where applicable) (42 days after service of the originating court process). - Filing and service by the claimant of a Reply to Statement of Defence and Defence to Counter-claim, where applicable (14 days from service of Statement of Defence and in the case of

-Defence to Counterclaim, 42 days of service of Counterclaim.

-- 4. Pre-trial conference (3 months). - 5.
+- Defence to Counter-claim, 42 days of service of counter-claim - 4.
+Case Management Conference and Scheduling (3 months). - 5.
 Trial/taking of evidence (approximately 6 months). - 6.
 Final address (to be filed by a defendant who calls evidence within 21 days after the close of trial).
-The plaintiff has 21 days from the date of service of the defendant's final address to file a final address while the defendant has 7 days from the date of service of the plaintiff's address to file a reply. - Delivering judgment (90 days after the adoption of the final addresses). - Appealing the judgment (where applicable) (no later than 3 months after delivery of the judgment.
+The plaintiff has 21 days from the date of service of the defendant's final address to file a final address, while the defendant has 7 days from the date of service of the plaintiff's address to file a reply. - Delivering judgment (90 days after adoption of final addresses). - Appealing the judgment (where applicable) (no later than 3 months after delivery of the judgment).

 Nos.
 1 and 5 above are approximate time periods within which the relevant stages may be concluded, while the CPR and relevant statutes provide the stipulated timeframes for others.
+Please note that court has the inherent power to extend the time within which to do any of the above acts.